symfony/symfony-docs/book/controller.rst

         $filters = $session->get('filters', array());
     }

-These attributes will remain in the session for the remainder of that user's session.
+Stored attributes remain in the session for the remainder of that user's session.

 .. index::
    single: Session; Flash messages